 - Maintenance.
 Maintain in good and safe working order and promptly repair all electrical, plumbing, sanitary, heating, ventilating, air conditioning, and other facilities and appliances supplied or required to be supplied by the landlord provided that notification of needed repairs is made to the landlord in writing by the tenant, except in emergency situations.

 - Smoke Alarms.
 The landlord shall ensure that a smoke alarm is operable and in good repair at the beginning of each tenancy.

 - Contaminants.
 If the landlord is charging for the cost of providing water or sewer service pursuant to G.S.
-42-42.1 and has actual knowledge from either the supplying water system or other reliable source that water being supplied to tenants within the landlord’s property exceeds a maximum contaminant level established pursuant to Article 10 of Chapter 130A of the General Statutes, provide notice that water being supplied exceeds a maximum contaminant level.
+42-42.1 and has actual knowledge from either the supplying water system or other reliable source that water being supplied to tenants within the landlord’s property exceeds a maximum contaminant level established pursuant to the North Carolina Drinking Water Act, the landlord must provide notice that water being supplied exceeds a maximum contaminant level.